HackPartners/darwinrest/README.md

 Currently the project is in early alpha phase.
 We are waiting for greater support in order to develop this project further.
 Our future roadmap includes:
 * Create a setup.py that sets up all the environment
+* Add all the python dependencies inside a virtualenv
 * Design and expose a REST interface for 'next' and 'fastest' SOAP endpoints
 * Adding tests to all endpoints
 * Adding continuous integration with TravisCI, or similar framework